tonnertabhes/luckbrc/README.md

 # Running the App

-In order to run the app, use the following command:
+In order to run the app, navigate to the client folder and use the following command:

 ### `npm run start`